-Prishtina, May 20, 2020 – Kosovo Chamber of Commerce, American Chamber of Commerce in Kosovo and the European Investors Council express their concern regarding the negative impact of the restrictive measures in the economic activities intent on combating the spread of the COVID-19 pandemic for all Kosovo enterprises.
+Prishtina, May 20, 2020 – American Chamber of Commerce in Kosovo, Kosovo Chamber of Commerce, and the European Investors Council express their concern regarding the negative impact of the restrictive measures in the economic activities intent on combating the spread of the COVID-19 pandemic for all Kosovo enterprises.

 All three organizations that represent the interests of the private sector, signatories of this declaration, believe that in order to alleviate the negative effects of the affected enterprises and employees, the acting Government must fully implement as soon as possible all measures in the Emergency Fiscal Package.

-OEK, OEAK and EIC stress that due to the restrictive measures within the country and in regional and international supply chains, many manufacturing enterprises in Kosovo are facing many difficulties, while several of them have completely halted their activities.
+AmCham, KCC and EIC stress that due to the restrictive measures within the country and in regional and international supply chains, many manufacturing enterprises in Kosovo are facing many difficulties, while several of them have completely halted their activities.
 These difficulties are related to the decline in domestic and foreign demand in the case of exporting enterprises.
 The decline in revenues of these enterprises makes it harder to cover their operative expenses, including here wages, which consequently jeopardizes the reduction of wages for employees or the closure of jobs and also the deepening of the country’s trade deficit.